 “Move Forward: How Exercise Optimizes the ADHD Brain” [Video Replay & Podcast #286]

-Access the video replay, listen to the podcast episode (#286), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on February 12, 2020.
+Access the video replay, listen to the podcast episode (#286), and download the slide presentation for this ADHD Experts webinar originally broadcast on February 12, 2020.

 Solid evidence shows that exercise exerts powerful influence over the structure, function, and development of the brain in the short- and long-term.
 What’s more, mental health researchers have recently begun to examine whether exercise can be a tool for individuals to manage their ADHD.
 Indeed, exercise is associated with increased levels of dopamine and norepinephrine — two brain chemicals also stimulated by ADHD medications to induce improved focus, motivation, and mood.